erikglee/OSPREY_BIDS/docs/source/index.rst

 1. To make the core functionality of OSPREY available via Docker/Singularity containers so that users do not need to install any dependencies or have a Matlab license before processing.
-2. Extending OPSREY to have BIDS App functionality.
-OSPREY_BIDS takes as input a BIDS dataset, automates processing by assuming the input follows BIDS guidelines, and structures processing outputs using general BIDS derivatives principles.
+2. Extending OPSREY to have `BIDS App <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005209>`_ functionality.
+OSPREY_BIDS takes as input a `BIDS dataset <https://bids-specification.readthedocs.io/en/stable/>`_, automates processing by assuming the input follows BIDS guidelines, and structures processing outputs using general BIDS derivatives principles.
 3. Registration.
 OSPREY_BIDS allows for registering high anatomical T1w/T2w images to a localizer image collected immediately before/after the MRS acquisition.
 This